-A distress call attempt may be transmitted as up to 6 consecutive (see Note 1) calls dispersed over a maximum of 6 distress frequencies (1 at MF and 5 at HF).
-Stations transmitting multi-frequency distress call attempts should be able to receive acknowledgements continuously on all frequencies except for the transmit frequency in use, or be able to complete the call attempt within 1 min.
+A distress alert attempt may be transmitted as up to 6 consecutive (see Note 1) calls dispersed over a maximum of 6 distress frequencies (1 at MF and 5 at HF).
+Stations transmitting multi-frequency distress alert attempts should be able to receive acknowledgements continuously on all frequencies except for the transmit frequency in use, or be able to complete the call attempt within 1 min.

-Multi-frequency call attempts may be repeated after a random delay of between 31⁄2 and 41⁄2 min from the beginning of the previous call attempt.
+Multi-frequency call attempts may be repeated after a random delay of between $3\frac{1}{2}$ and $4\frac{1}{2}$ min from the beginning of the previous call attempt.